9 Top Shampoos for Hair Loss: My 2023 Review

 Final Thoughts: Stick With It!

-As these shampoos all take time to “work”, my main piece of takeaway advice would be this: try ONE and stick with it.
+As these shampoos all take time to “work”, my main takeaway would be this: try ONE and stick with it.
 Don’t change up your shampoo every month without giving it a chance to do its thing.
 And please don’t despair if you don’t notice big changes after a few weeks.

-Like I said, most of these brands recommend at least 6 months’ use for maximum benefits.
-So choose the one that speaks to you.
+Like I said, most of these hair growth products recommend at least 6 months’ use for maximum benefits.
+So choose the best overall option that speaks to you.
 Keep using it, consistently, for at least 3 months – adding a conditioner from the same brand if you like.
-You can switch after these 3 months if you really don’t notice a difference – but in all likeliness, you should see a change!

 As always, your feedback and comments are more than welcome.
 Share your thoughts in the comments below!